Social Work

 Additionally, for applicants aged over 21 years:

-• Applicants who do not meet all of the academic entry criteria can still be considered if they have significant and relevant life or work experience with vulnerable people.
-However, we would expect to see all applicants with a GCSE at grade 4 (C) or above in Mathematics and English Language plus further studies at level 3 - for example, an A-level or Open University course in a relevant subject.
+• Applicants who do not meet all of the academic entry criteria can still be considered if they have relevant experience (personal, voluntary or paid) with people who are experiencing life challenges and/or who are in need of support.
+However, we would expect to see all applicants with a GCSE at grade 4 (C) or above in English plus further studies at level 3 - for example, an A-level or Open University course in a relevant subject.

 • Please note: all grades where stated are minimum requirements.